 genes that have been found in patients, are deletions and duplications of complete exons, which are usually missed by standard sequence analysis.
 The MLPA technique can detect most of these deletions and duplications and therefore complements sequence analysis of the APC

-mutations in most populations are large rearrangements that can be detected with this MLPA probemix (Kerr et al. 2013; Jarry et al. 2011).
-See ‘Selected publications’ below for relevant scientific articles on probemix P043 APC.
+mutations in most populations are large rearrangements that can be detected with this MLPA probemix (Jarry et al.

-This SALSA MLPA probemix P043 APC contains 45 MLPA probes with amplification products between 130 and 483 nt: 29 probes for the APC
+The SALSA MLPA Probemix P043-E1 APC contains 45 MLPA probes with amplification products between 130 and 483 nt.
+This includes 29 probes for the APC

-The SD022 Binning DNA provided with this probemix can be used for binning of the two mutation-specific probes in the MUTYH
+The SALSA Binning DNA SD022 provided with this probemix can be used for binning of all probes, including the two MUTYH

-gene (probe 18416-SP0654-L29811, detecting the c.536A>G (p.Tyr179Cys) mutation; and probe 21267-SP0655-L23442, detecting the c.1187G>A (p.Gly396Asp) mutation).
-SD022 Binning DNA is a mixture of genomic DNA from healthy individuals and synthetic DNA that contains the target sequence detected by the above mentioned probes.
-Inclusion of one reaction with 5 μl SD022 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
+mutation-specific probes: the 188 nt probe 18416-SP0654-L29811, detecting the c.536A>G (p.Tyr179Cys) mutation; and the 193 nt probe 21267-SP0655-L23442, detecting the c.1187G>A (p.Gly396Asp) mutation.
+The Binning DNA is a mixture of genomic DNA from healthy individuals and synthetic DNA that contains the target sequence detected by the above mentioned probes.
+Inclusion of one reaction with 5 μl SD022 in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
-Binning DNA should never be used as a positive reference in the MLPA data analysis, neither should it be used in quantification of mutation signals.
-For further details, please consult the SD022 Binning DNA product description, available online: www.mlpa.com
+Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal(s).
+It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
+For further details, please consult the SALSA Binning DNA SD022 product description, available online: www.mrcholland.com